 How to register for sleep counselling

-Our parent workshops are for parents and legal guardians of children and young people with additional support needs.
+Our parent sleep support sessions are for parents and legal guardians of children and young people with additional support needs.

-For information regarding upcoming workshops, please take a look at our latest news posts.
+For information regarding upcoming sleep support sessions, please take a look at our latest news posts.
 You can also follow us on Facebook and Twitter to keep up to date with all our announcements.

-Please contact us if you are interested in attending or commissioning one of our parent workshops.
+Please contact us if you are interested in attending or commissioning one of our parent sleep support sessions.

 Sleep Scotland's free Sleep Support Line provides on-the-spot guidance to parents and guardians struggling with their children’s and teenagers’ sleep problems.
 This includes, but is not limited to, mainstream, or typically developing, children and teenagers, who previously could not access our services.